 - Close the spike, then add the updated estimate to the original story.

 - Convert the issue from a spike to a story.

 Agile spike stories allow teams to advance with their sprints after accurately predicting the time required for completing stories, enabling the team to produce more precise user stories.
-To learn more about Agile, you can take the Agile Scrum Master Course from Simplilearn.
+To learn more about Agile, you can take the CSM certification from Simplilearn.